ethereum/EIPs/SIPS/sip-63.md

 Then

-- ✅ the `totalExchangeFees` for Alice in period 1 is recorded and her current `totalExchangeFees` is reset to 0.
+- ✅ the `unaccountedFeesForAccount` for Alice in period 1 is recorded and her current `unaccountedFeesForAccount` is reset to 0.
 - ✅ her portion of the rewards is 1000 SNX for the month.
 - ✅ the period is marked claimed for the user.
-- ✅ the `totalRewardsBalance` value is decreased by 1000 SNX.
+- ✅ the `availableRewards` value is decreased by 1000 SNX.

 ---